nicogarbaccio/nicogarbaccio/README.md

 ## Some of my recent personal projects

 ### 🖊️ [Buggin' Out](https://github.com/nicogarbaccio/buggin-out) // My personal QA blog!
+Buggin' Out is my personal blog about QA engineering, that I built from scratch using the MERN stack.
+The frontend is powered by Vite and is written in JavaScript.
+The backend is powered by Express and Node.js, while MongoDB is used for the database.
+The blog features a robust suite of Cypress end-to-end tests, covering everything from authentication to creating, editing, and deleting a post.

-Buggin' Out is my personal blog about QA engineering.
-I talk about my processes when it comes to manual QA and writing automated tests for both my own apps (such as this very blog) and popular websites.
+In this blog, I talk about my processes when it comes to manual QA and creating automated tests for both my own apps (such as this very blog) and popular websites.
 I share resources (such as templates for manual QA), give tutorials, and more!
-At least, that's the plan for this blog.
+At least, that's the plan.
 #### [Live Site](https://buggin-out.onrender.com/)
 **Note: The site is deployed on Render, so it may take a minute to spin up, as it sometimes needs to rebuild.**